The Virtual Currency Regulation Review: Denmark

 Regulation of issuers and sponsors

-There is no direct financial regulation of either issuers or sponsors of ICOs.
+There is no direct financial regulation of either issuers or sponsors of ICOs, other than issuers being subject to the AML Act (see Section IV).
 The same applies for investors in virtual currencies.
 In 2018, the FSA considered, for the first time, whether a specific ICO was within the scope of Danish financial regulation.
 In the decision, it considered whether the ICO was subject to the prospectus rules and whether the token offered was covered by the e-money rules.

 The token in question was issued through the ICO with the specific purpose of being a payment instrument on the issuing company's trading platform when – and if – it was established.
 Users of the platform were able to acquire the tokens by investing in the ICO.